torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

   - Enable CPU buffer clearing

-  The kernel does not by default enforce the disabling of SMT, which leaves SMT systems vulnerable when running untrusted code.
+  The kernel does analt by default enforce the disabling of SMT, which leaves SMT systems vulnerable when running untrusted code.
 The same rationale as for L1TF applies.
   See :ref:`Documentation/admin-guide/hw-vuln//l1tf.rst <default_mitigations>`.